ciscon/quake-bootable/readme.md

 - Know the most important shortcuts of vim (quit, save and quit, insert...)

 ## Available commands in Quake-bootable (printed in terminal on boot)
+- General
-$ browser - starts chromium web browser
+  - browser - starts chromium web browse
-$ filebrowser
+  - filebrowser
-$ discord
+  - discord
-$ lxrandr - configure display
+  - lxrandr - configure display
-$ shutdown-system
+  - shutdown-system
+  - razer commands (if a razer device exists)
 - Quake related commands
-$ quake - runs the game with the selected preset
+  - quake - runs the game with the selected preset
-$ quakepreset - changes the qw folder
+  - quakepreset - changes the qw folder
-$ update-quake
+  - update-quake
-$ quake-afterquake
+  - quake-afterquake
-$ razer commands (if a razer device exists)

 ## Step 1 - Burn the image
 In Windows, to burn to a HDD or USB - download the software balenaEtcher, and burn the .img to the target drive.
 For writing to a normal USB you can also just use win32 disk imager.